brantburnett/btburnett.com/_posts/2021-12-17-string-interpolation-trickery.md

 It's that easy!
 Okay, maybe not quite easy, but still very powerful.
 Of course, there's also a lot of room for improvement on this quick example.

-- The parameters array could come from the array pool, though I'd want to measure that with benchmarks to be sure it's advantageous
+- The parameter array could come from the array pool, though I'd want to measure that with benchmarks to be sure it's advantageous
 - An overload that takes a stack-allocated `Span<SqlParameter>` (probably overkill given all the other heap allocations and boxing related to `SqlParameter`)
 - A pre-built, static set of parameter names for reuse
 - Support for more parameter types
 - Using format strings to specify parameter types, i.e. varchar vs nvarchar
-- An overload to create and execute the command rather than just create it, or perhaps create and prepare
+- Another static method to create and execute the command rather than just create it
 - And probably much more I haven't considered

-## Other Ideas
+## Other Random Ideas

+Here are a few random ideas.
+Some of these ideas are probably be silly in practice.
+I'm hoping they'll get everyone's creative juices flowing.

+Please, don't write back telling me how dumb the ideas are :).
+If you have any other ideas, I'd love to see them in the comments!

-### Other Idea #1: JSON Building Without POCOs
+### Random Idea #1: JSON Building Without POCOs

 This idea is interesting, but the double curly braces get a bit gnarly.
 Also, in most cases you probably want a POCO, but I can see simple scenarios where POCOs are overkill.
 This example also assumes that the literals